 Where do we measure?

-Do you live or work in Brussels?
-Any street location within the Brussels-Capital Region qualifies for the measurements.
-Families, schools, associations and businesses can measure the air quality outside their home or office building.
+Any street location within the Brussels-Capital Region qualified for the measurements.
+Families, schools, associations and businesses could measure the air quality outside their home or office building.

 How does it work?